-1 Press the car symbol (in the bottom bar and go to Settings.
+1 Press the car symbol in the bottom bar and go to Settings.

 3 Select a speeding response.
 [1] ISA Your car can alert you with a sound when it detects a new speed limit.
-This feature can be enabled o in settings. r disabled 1 Press the car symbol 🥰 in the bottom bar and go to Settings .
+This feature can be enabled or disablin settings. led 1 Press the car symbol 🖂 in the bottom bar and go to Settings.
 2 Go to Driving → Safety assistance → Sound for new speed limit.
 3 Enable or disable sound alerts for speed limit changes.
 10.4.1.3.
 Enabling sound alerts for speed cameras Your car can alert you of upcoming speed cameras.
 Alerts for upcoming speed cameras can be shown in the driver display along with a sound.
-1 Press the car symbol 🥰 in the bottom bar and go to Settings.
+1 Press the car symbol 🖂 in the bottom bar and go to Settings.
 2 Go to Driving → Safety assistance → Speed camera audio warning.
 3 Enable or disable the sound alerts for upcoming speed cameras. (i) Note The availability of this feature may differ between regions.
+The availability of this feature may differ between regions.